-- 1. To Create an awareness about the Constitution of India, Fundamental Rights and Duties, Directive Principles. - 2.
-To Learn the role of Prime Minister, President and the Council of Ministers and the StateLegislature. - 3.
-To Learn the divisions of executive, legislative and judiciary and so on. - 4.
-To Know how a municipal office, panchayat office etc. works. - 5.
-To Understand the importance and role of Election Commission Functions.
+- 1. Create an awareness about the Constitution of India, Fundamental Rights and Duties, Directive Principles. - 2.
+Learn the role of Prime Minister, President and the Council of Ministers and the State Legislature. - 3.
+Learn the divisions of executive, legislative and judiciary and so on. - 4.
+Know how a municipal office, panchayat office etc. works. - 5.
+Understand the importance and role of Election Commission Functions.

-- 1. Students will be able to Know the importance of Constitution and Government. - 2.
-Students will be able to Become Good Citizens and know their fundamental rights, duties and principles. - 3.
-Students will Learn about the role of PM, President, Council of Ministers and Local Administration. - 4.
-The students Understand the importance of Election Commission and the students will become aware of how a Country and State are running Democracy. - 5.
-They will Know about Secularism, Federalism, Democracy, Liberty, Freedom of Expression, Special Status of States etc.,
+- 1. Know the importance of Constitution and Government. - 2.
+Become Good Citizens and know their fundamental rights, duties and principles. - 3.
+Learn about the role of PM, President, Council of Ministers and Local Administration. - 4.
+Understand the importance of Election Commission. - 5.
+Know about Secularism, Federalism, Democracy, Liberty, Freedom of Expression, Special Status of States etc.,